 The proportion of state school admissions to Durham is lower than Exeter, Edinburgh and University College London, who were among the institutions with some of the lowest proportions of state school pupils in 2019- 20 – admitting 64.7%, 65.7% and 65.9% respectively

 The proportion of students from fee-paying schools is higher in some subjects.
-60.2% of those admitted to study English were independently educated and 63.9% in Accounting.
-However, the largest proportion of independently educated admissions was in Science subjects: 82.1% in Computer Sciences and 77.3% in both Maths and Earth Sciences.
+37.6% of those admitted to study English were independently educated and 36% in Accounting.
+However, the smallest proportion of independently educated admissions was in Social Sciences: 8.7% in Education and 11.8% in Sport.

 Professor Alan Houston, the university’s Vice-Provost for education said: “We’re constantly striving to ensure we have a diverse and inclusive student community.
 We want students from all backgrounds with the merit and potential to succeed at the University.”